opendatahub-io/opendatahub-community/odh-repositories.md

 In addition to the requirements for new repositories, donated repositories be reviewed by the SIG to address copyright and license updates that may be required.

 ## Core Repositories
 Core repositories are considered core components of Open Data Hub.
 They are utilities, tools, applications, or libraries that are expected to be present in every or nearly every Open Data Hub release.
-Additionally, the opendatahub.io website and other project-wide infrastructure will remain in the Open Data Hub github organization.
+Additionally, the opendatahub.io website and other project-wide infrastructure will remain in the Open Data Hub GitHub organization.

 ### Goals
 Create a broader base of repositories so that the project can scale.
 Present expectations about the centrality and importance of the repository in the Open Data Hub ecosystem.
 Carries the endorsement of the Open Data Hub community.